depressed-sloth/LeetCode-Solutions/README.md

 # LeetCode-Solutions
-This repository will contain  different types of leetcode problem solutions
+This repository will contain  different types of coding problem sloutions (Especially leetcode problems)